 Authors retain copyright ownership.

-Contents of the Journal are archived for perpetual access through New Prairie Press' participation in CLOCKSS (Controlled Lots of Copies Keep Stuff Safe) and Portico, managed through the Digital Commons Publishing platform.
+FGR is archived for perpetual access through New Prairie Press's participation in CLOCKSS (Controlled Lots of Copies Keep Stuff Safe) and Portico, managed through the Digital Commons Publishing platform.
 New Prairie Press also participates in LOCKSS (Lots of Copies Keep Stuff Safe).